programminghistorian/ph-submissions/lessons/exploratory-data-analysis-with-nlp.md

 * To demonstrate how research questions can guide the selection and application of these techniques, e.g. selecting a technique, determining the appropriate scope of analysis, applying analysis to a network versus an individual entity, etc.
 * To utilize appropriate data structures in the Python language and relevant libraries (NLTK, pandas) to analyze and transform data.

+Part 1 introduces exploratory data analysis with sentiment analysis using the Enron E-mail Dataset.

+Part 2 builds off of these techniques by exploring e-mail correspondence as relationships within a network.

+# Part 1: Using Sentiment Analysis to Explore E-mail Data

-# What Types of Questions Can Exploratory Data Analysis Help You Answer?
+## What Types of Questions Can Exploratory Data Analysis Help You Answer?

 In 1977, mathemetician John Tukey described exploratory data analysis as a kind of detective work: